gaogaotiantian/viztracer/README.md

 ## Performance

-Overhead is a big consideration when people choose profilers.
-VizTracer has a better overhead performance than native cProfiler.
-In the worst case(Pure FEE) VizTracer is about the same as cProfile and in more practical cases VizTracer performs much better.

-This is because VizTracer collects less information than cProfile, and optimized the hook function with a lot of efforts.
+VizTracer will introduce 2x to 3x overhead in the worst case.
+The overhead is much better if there are less function calls or if filters are applied correctly.

 An example run for test_performance with Python 3.8 / Ubuntu 18.04.4 on Github VM